aleimba/bac-genomics-scripts/cdd2cog/README.md

 Several files are needed from NCBI's FTP server to run the RPS-BLAST+ and `cdd2cog.pl`:

-1. **CDD**
+1. **CDD** (ftp://ftp.ncbi.nlm.nih.gov/pub/mmdb/cdd/)

-    More information about the files in the [CDD FTP archive](ftp://ftp.ncbi.nlm.nih.gov/pub/mmdb/cdd/) can be found in the respective 'README' file.
+    More information about the files in the CDD FTP archive can be found in the respective 'README' file.

   1. 'cddid.tbl.gz'